Doctors describe horrific conditions in war-torn Syria

-Lawmakers have accused the Assad government of war crimes and even genocide as the number of people killed during the violence in Syria continues to mount.
-The war, now in its sixth year, has killed hundreds of thousands of people, contributed to Europe's worst refugee crisis since World War II and given the Islamic State group room to grow into a global terror threat.
+U.S. lawmakers have accused the Assad government of war crimes and even genocide as the number of people killed during the violence in Syria continues to mount.
+Russia, with its massive air power, and Iran, with thousands of Shiite militiamen in Syria, helped turn the war indisputably in Assad's favor.

 Contact Richard Lardner on Twitter: http://twitter.com/rplardner